elixir-webrtc/ex_webrtc/guides/transceiver_guide.md

 ## Early Media

-When you create a new transceiver, it is always created with `RTCRtpReceiver` with `MediaStreamTrack`.
+A new transceiver is always created with an `RTCRtpReceiver` with a `MediaStreamTrack`.
 This track is never removed.
-Even when the remote side calls `removeTrack`, only `mute` event will be emitted.
+Even when the remote side calls `removeTrack`, only a `mute` event will be emitted.

-One of the purposes of `MediaStreamTrack` to be always present in `RTCRtpReceiver` was to support so called Early Media.
+One of the reasons of `MediaStreamTrack` to be always present in the `RTCRtpReceiver` was to support *Early Media*.
-After the initial negotiation, when one side offers to receive new media, the other side may generate an answer and immediately start sending data.
+After the initial negotiation, when one side offers to receive new media, the other side might generate an answer and immediately start sending data.
-The first peer (thanks to the `MediaStreamTrack` being created beforehand) will be able to receive incoming data and display it even before receiving and applying the answer.
+The first peer (thanks to the `MediaStreamTrack` being created beforehand) would be able to receive incoming data and display it even before the answer was received and applied.
-However, support for early media has been removed (see [here](https://github.com/w3c/webrtc-pc/issues/2880#issuecomment-1875121429)).
+However, support for *Early Media* has been removed (see [here](https://github.com/w3c/webrtc-pc/issues/2880#issuecomment-1875121429)).

-It is unclear what are other use-cases for `MediaStreamTrack` to be always present and not removed when e.g. the other side calls `removeTrack`.
+It is unclear what are other use-cases for the `MediaStreamTrack` to be always present and not removed when e.g. the other side calls `removeTrack`.